 Cost: £25 per person.

-From a Course in 2011: What did trainees think?
+From a previous course in Gloucester: What did trainees think?

 Here are testimonials from some of those on the course.